Winner's Curse Free Robust Mendelian Randomization with Summary Data: Simulation settings and additional simulation results

-We evaluate the performance of CARE estimator and benchmark MR methods with different sample sizes of GWAS (100000, 50000, 10000, 5000).
+We evaluate the performance of CARE estimator and benchmark MR methods with different sample sizes of both exposure and outcome GWAS (100000, 50000, 10000, 5000).
 We generate the underlying parameters using the same distribution as the main setting.

 We follow the main simulation setting and set $\pi_1 + \pi_2 + \pi_3 = 0.02$, $\pi_4 = 0.01$, and $\pi_5 = 0.97$.
 We vary the proportion of invalid IVs, which is defined as $(\pi_2 + \pi_3)/ (\pi_1 + \pi_2 + \pi_3)$, to simulate different situations.
 To maintain heritability within a biologically plausible range, we adjust the variance of the risk factor, denoted as $\sigma_{X}^2$, across different simulation scenarios to maintain reasonable heritability.
 Figure~\ref{supfig:samplesize_100000} to~\ref{supfig:samplesize_5000} summarize the results for different sample sizes.
 The findings indicate that CARE's performance deteriorates as the sample size of GWAS decreases.